T A X . H K

 • Major Innovation: Duty stamp system for tobacco rolling out 2026-2027

-• Enhanced Penalties: Maximum fine increased from HKD 1 million to HKD 2 million for illicit tobacco (effective September 2025)
+• Enhanced Penalties: Maximum fine increased to HK$2 million for illicit tobacco (effective September 2025)

-Hong Kong’s excise duty framework is undergoing significant transformation as the government balances its traditional free-port philosophy with evolving public health objectives and revenue needs.
-This comprehensive analysis examines the current state of excise duties and explores emerging trends that will shape Hong Kong’s taxation landscape through 2027 and beyond.
+Hong Kong’s excise duty system stands at a fascinating crossroads.
+As one of the world’s last major free ports with minimal taxation, how is it balancing traditional trade-friendly policies with modern public health objectives and revenue needs?
+This comprehensive analysis explores the current state of Hong Kong’s excise duties and the transformative trends shaping its taxation landscape through 2027 and beyond.

 The Four Dutiable Commodities

-The Hong Kong Customs and Excise Department is responsible for collecting revenue on these specific dutiable commodities:
+The Hong Kong Customs and Excise Department administers this focused system, collecting revenue on these specific commodities:

 Liquor Ad valorem (percentage of value) • ≤30% alcohol: 0% (duty-free)

-Hydrocarbon Oil Specific rate per litre • Aircraft spirit: HKD 6.51 per litre
+Hydrocarbon Oil Specific rate per litre • Aircraft spirit: HK$6.51 per litre

-Methyl Alcohol Specific rate per hectolitre • Base rate: HKD 840 per hectolitre
+Methyl Alcohol Specific rate per hectolitre • Base rate: HK$840 per hectolitre

-The Hong Kong Government has implemented substantial tobacco duty increases over recent budgets as part of its tobacco control strategy:
+The Hong Kong Government has implemented substantial tobacco duty increases as part of its comprehensive tobacco control strategy:

-Current Pricing Structure: A pack of major brand cigarettes in Hong Kong costs approximately HKD 105, with tobacco tax (approximately HKD 66.10) accounting for about 63% of the retail price.
+Current Pricing Structure: A pack of major brand cigarettes in Hong Kong costs approximately HK$105, with tobacco tax (approximately HK$66.10) accounting for about 63% of the retail price.

 New Two-Tier System: